havazelet/covid-management/README.md

 npm install

-Open a new terminal window and navigate to the client directory

-cd client
+cd ../client

 npm install

 ## Usage

-To start the application, run the following command:
+To start the application, run the following command under covid-management folder:

-npm start in cliend and npm start in server side
+npm start

 The application will be available at http://localhost:3000.